 Four datasets are provided in CKDMIP, listed in Table 3.
 Each consists of profiles of layer-wise spectral optical depth due to individual gases.
-The first two (Evaluation-1 and 5 Evaluation-2) each consist of 50 realistic profiles of temperature, water vapour and ozone (described in section 3.1), accompanied by vertical profiles of the well-mixed gases (described in section 3.2).
-Evaluation-1 is provided to participants and may be used to train individual CKD models, while 50 Evaluation-2 is held back to provide independent evaluation.
+The first two (Evaluation-1 and Evaluation-2) each consist of 50 realistic profiles of temperature, water vapour and ozone (described in section 3.1), accompanied by vertical profiles of the well-mixed gases (described in section 3.2).
+Evaluation-1 is provided to participants and may be used to train individual CKD models, while Evaluation-2 is held back to provide independent evaluation.
 Section 3.3 describes the last two datasets, which could also be useful in the training of new CKD models.
 Section 3.4 then describes how the profiles of spectral optical depth were computed for each dataset.
+Section 3.5 describes the radative transfer calculations performed on these absorption spectra, an example of which is given in section 3.6 where we estimate the longwave and shortwave radiative importance of each of the seven well-mixed gases.

-5 3.1 Temperature, humidity and ozone
+3.1 Temperature, humidity and ozone